pairshaped/curlingio-docs/docs/getting-started/faq.md

 If one of your members has paid seasonal fees more than once these are the likely causes:

 1. They created a second (duplicate) curler profile.
 This can happen if they login with a different email address at a later date and that email they used is not also assigned to their original curler profile.
-Curling I/O can't tell that they've already paid their seasonal fees if they aren't using the same curler profile.
+Curling IO can't tell that they've already paid their seasonal fees if they aren't using the same curler profile.
 2. If it's one of your club fees (and not one of the affiliate fees), double check that you've configured it to be [seasonal per curler (can only be purchased once per season).](/docs/club-management/fees#seasonal-per-curler)

 ### What is an Account?

 An account is just an email address and possibly a name to go along with it.
-When someone first logs in (signs up) to Curling I/O, an account is created for them with the email address they logged in with.
+When someone first logs in (signs up) to Curling IO, an account is created for them with the email address they logged in with.
 Essentially you can think of an account as a **login**.

 Every account may own one or more curler profiles.
 Accounts will also be able to see and register with any curler profile that has a primary or secondary email matching the account's email.

-This means that when a curler profile is added to the Curling I/O, it could be shared between mutliple logins.
+This means that when a curler profile is added to the Curling IO, it could be shared between mutliple logins.
 Some people have and may login with multiple email addresses.

 #### Example 1
 1. Hurly has two email addresses; hurly-buttons@gmail.com and hurly-rocks@hotmail.com.
-2. Hurly logs into Curling I/O with hurly-buttons@gmail.com.
+2. Hurly logs into Curling IO with hurly-buttons@gmail.com.
 3. Hurly creates a curler profile and enters hurly-rocks@hotmail.com as his secondary email address.
-4. Months later Hurly logs back into Curling I/O using his hurly-rocks@hotmail.com email.
+4. Months later Hurly logs back into Curling IO using his hurly-rocks@hotmail.com email.
-5. Curling I/O creates a new account for hurly-rocks@hotmail.com.
+5. Curling IO creates a new account for hurly-rocks@hotmail.com.
 6. Hurly goes to register for another league, and still sees and uses the curler profile he created earlier with his other account.

 #### Example 2
-1. Jane logs into Curling I/O with jane-hack@gmail.com.
+1. Jane logs into Curling IO with jane-hack@gmail.com.
 2. Jane creates a curler profile for herself and another curler profile for her 17 year old son Jimmy.
 3. Her son Jimmy, while a youth curler, has his own email address jimme-hack@gmail.com, and Jane enters that email address into his curler profile.
 4. Jane registers herself and her son in a league.
-5. Her son Jimmy logs into Curler I/O a month later to register for another league.
+5. Her son Jimmy logs into Curler IO a month later to register for another league.
 6. During registration Jimmy sees and is able to use the curler profile that his mother created for him earlier.